pavlovdo/pyvmsnap/README.md

 3) Change example configuration file pyvmsnap.conf: login, password, IP address of vcenter;

+4) Change example configuration file vms.conf: names of VMs for which snapshots will be created and removed;

-4) Further you have options: run scripts from host or run scripts from docker container.
+5) Further you have options: run scripts from host or run scripts from docker container.

 If you want to run scripts from host: